Expert Advice: Great Ways to Recycle at Home

 Now in its 17th year, Recycle Week has become a permanent fixture in the calendar.
 Organised by WRAP, it aims to encourage the public to recycle more by demonstrating the benefits of recycling items from all around the home.

-Running from 23rd-29th September in 2019, the theme is ‘Recycling.
-It’s in our own hands’.
-It’s a call to action, asking people to rinse, crush, squash, sort and separate in order to really make a difference.
+Running later this year, from 20th - 26th September 2021, it’s a call to action, asking people to rinse, crush, squash, sort and separate in order to really make a difference.

 Top Tips from the Experts